parkinsons-toolkit/app-content/pages-content/treatments/complementary-therapies.md

 # Complementary Therapies
 **Complementary therapies** are a group of therapies that have until recently stood outside of usual Western healthcare.
 They are becoming increasingly used together with mainstream medicine.
 An example would be using acupuncture as well as the more usual pain- killing tablets to help lessen discomfort following surgery.

-Complementary therapies are considered different to Alternative Therapies.
-Alternative Therapies are generally used instead of conventional treatments.
-An example of this might be using homeopathy or herbal remedies and no conventional medications.
-These are not discussed here.

-Complementary therapies are generally considered to be holistic.
-This means they usually include all aspects of physical, mental and emotional health.
-This is because these are all seen as closely connected.
-For example, a complementary therapist would look at how a condition affects the whole of someone’s life.
-They would not just look at a symptom on its own.
-This might mean that a therapist suggests dietary and lifestyle changes as well as offering a physical therapy.

-Complementary therapies are often used to boost physical and emotional wellbeing.
-Some people with Parkinson’s report having positive experiences of using them.

 <div class="video-container">
 <iframe
   width="560"